 - Monitoring, evaluation and review: soundness of review and evaluation mechanisms and how their results are used.

+JANS offers a valuable contribution in endorsing decisions with regard to health systems strengthening activities, performance and characteristics of health systems inputs and processes and consequently funding priorities.
 The JANS approach is being used in an increasing number of countries.
-In addition to individual country reports and lessons learned, an overview of experiences, review of JANS user needs, quality assurance checklist and a paper on how to conduct a JANS are available.
+In addition to individual country reports and lessons learned, an overview of how to conduct a JANS based on experiences, review of JANS user needs, quality assurance checklist and an updated detailed combined Joint Assessment Tool and Guidelines are available.

 Health Security Assessment